Start Mixing Your Own Ceramic Glazes – A Shopping List

 Is your glaze too glossy?
 Not the right shade of blue?
 Knowing your materials and how they interact with each other gives you the freedom to make adjustments and fine tune your glazes to be exactly how you want them.

-At my local pottery supplier, a pint of pre-mixed glaze averages $15-$20.
+At my local pottery supplier, a pint of pre-mixed glaze averages $15-$30.
 A pint is the common size that glazes come in around here.
 The only gallon-size of commercial glaze that they carry is a clear glaze for $100, and I’d still have to mix my own colourants in.
-For all the metric folks like me, a gallon is the equivalent of 4L.
+For all the metric folks like me, a gallon is the equivalent of 3.8L.

-You can make a gallon of glaze from scratch for under $5.
-Seriously.
+You can mix a gallon of glaze from scratch for under $5.
+Seriously!

 The shopping list: